 Puerto Vallarta sits under the gaze of the wild Sierra Madre range.
 It’s among the best hiking regions on the Mexican Pacific.
-There are lush jungles and waterfalls, along with soaring lookout points where you’ll be able to look back at the ocean down below.
+There are lush jungles and waterfalls, along with soaring lookout points where you’ll be able to glance back at the ocean down below.
 Local guides now offer planned treks to well-known summits in the area.

 Hop beaches on Bahia de Banderas

 A quick bus ride from the Zona Romantica of PV can whisk you down to the sleepy fishing village of Boca de Tomatlan.
 We went there on our last surfing trip to Mexico back in 2019 and were simply amazed by the sheer beauty of the local bays.
 They are all linked by a wonderful hiking path that weaves through the jungle (don’t be a doofus and take the water taxi!).
 As you walk, you’ll find gorgeous coves with turquoise water and golden sand.
-It’s great for flat days.
+It’s paradise for flat days.

 Party on the Malecon

 The Malecon of Puerto Vallarta links the whole city along the edge of the Pacific.
-It’s now legendary ground for spring breakers, who flock to the spot every February-April to hit the beer bars and drink way too much tequila than they can handle.
+It’s now legendary ground for spring breakers, who flock to the spot every February-April to hit the beer bars and drink waaaay too much tequila than they can handle.
 It’s got a party atmosphere the whole year, though, with oodles of cocktail spots and vibrant eateries.